jddarby/azure-cli-extensions/src/aosm/development.md

 If that passes it will create a new recording for you.
 Running the tests using the `--live` flag will also run all tests in "live" mode which will create a new recording for the integration tests.

-To find out more about integration tests see [here](https://github.com/Azure/azure-cli/blob/dev/doc/authoring_tests.md).
+To find out more about integration tests:

+- For running tests `azdev test --help` explains the options
+- For writing tests, see [here](https://github.com/Azure/azure-cli/blob/dev/doc/authoring_tests.md).

 ### Pipelines
 The pipelines for the Azure CLI run in ADO, not in github.